-Most people don’t enter marriage planning to get divorced, but if you live in a community property state like Texas, there are some financial realities to consider before walking down the aisle.
+Planning for divorce typically isn’t on the to-do list for couples exchanging vows, with hopes for love and happiness taking center stage.
+Still, if you live in a community property state like Texas, there are some financial realities to consider before walking down the aisle.
 Prenuptial agreements in Texas protect the assets and property of both partners in the event of a divorce.
 A prenup can also outline the disposal of community property and allocate assets and debts equitably.
-A family law attorney can help you understand how a prenup works in Texas and the ways this legal arrangement can give you peace of mind.
+A family law attorney can help you understand how a prenup works in Texas and how this legal arrangement can give you peace of mind.

 Understanding Prenuptial Agreements in Texas

 The Texas Uniform Premarital Agreement Act addresses the laws that apply to prenuptial agreements.
-A premarital agreement typically addresses property division, such as preserving ownership of separate (property each spouse owns before getting married) and determining the manner in which each spouse may use, transfer, or dispose of specific property or assets.
-This could include decisions about who will own the marital home or how to divide retirement accounts.
+Instead of letting the fate of pre-marital property hang in the balance, a premarital agreement actively protects ownership of what each spouse brings into the marriage.
+It also clearly defines how each spouse can use, transfer, or dispose of specific assets.
+This could include deciding who owns the marital home or how to divide retirement accounts.

 A prenup in Texas may also cover: